tinacms/tina.io/content/blog/announcing-extending-tina.md

 ### Custom components

-With this update this custom compoments can be provided easily, see the example below for how to use a custom component.
+With this update this custom components can be provided easily, see the example below for how to use a custom components.

 <Iframe
   height="500"